jules2689/trudeau/trudeau/2020-04-18/post_news.md

 **Interview**:
 Definitely.
-We have seen a couple of our indigenous members who have pivoted to ethanol and producing hand sanitizer and a number of businesses too who have been able to access masks.
+We have seen a couple of our indigenous members who have pivoted to ethanol and producing hand sanitize and a number of businesses too who have been able to access masks.
 Another great business  has been able to pivot to  We want to make sure those businesses have an opportunity to be part of the the federal supply chain and also to provide support to communities.

 **Rosemary**:
-Tabatha, thanks forsaking time for US
+Tabatha, thanks for making time for US